‘Tu Jhoothi Main Makkaar’ review: More romcon than romcom

 That phase is temporary.
 An extended sequence in which Tinni and Mickey assess their feelings for each other has a rawness that proves to be as fleeting as Tinni’s expectation that she will be treated fairly.

-Ranbir Kapoor rolls out the rakish charm and nifty footwork, but Mickey is never danger of a serious challenge.
+Ranbir Kapoor rolls out the rakish charm and nifty footwork, but Mickey is never in danger of a serious challenge.
 The scene-stealer is Shraddha Kapoor, who is fully alert to Tinni’s contradictions.
 In a conventional and typically conservative romcom that has been filmed like a sitcom, the numerous close-ups benefit Shraddha Kapoor the most.

 The extended cast includes Dimple Kapadia and Boney Kapoor as Mickey’s over-the-top parents and Hasleen Kaur as Mickey’s harried sister.
 The talented child actor Inayat Verma plays Mickey’s precocious niece, who, unlike the other characters in the film, has her bullshit meter turned on at all times.